dpharris/Arduino-Shell/README.md

   case __LINE__:;\
     } while(ctx->sctx);
 ```
-This intitializes a new context to the value 1, calls the shell with this new context via its execute() routine, records the next linenumber into ctx->ccrLine, and defines a new case-statement with that line-number as its label.
+When called this intitializes a new context to the value 1, calls the shell with this new context via the execute() routine, records the following linenumber into ctx->ccrLine, and defines a new case-statement with that same line-number as its label, so that the switch statementcan return ecexution there.

-On entry to, or reentry to, the execute() routine, the following code uses the switch-statement to switch to the approprite case.
-On first entry, it switches to case 0.
-On a re-entrant call, control switched the case-statememt previously saved in the exec() macro above.
+On entry to, or reentry to, the execute() routine, the code below uses the switch-statement to select the approprite case-statement.
+On the first entry, it switches to case 0, while a re-entrant call selects the case-statememt previously saved in the ctx by the exec() macro above.
 The code looks like this:
 ```
    switch (ctx->ccrLine) {
      case 0:; // first time through
    ...
-     case 716:;     // auto-generated in exec() macro ...
+     case 716:;     // auto-generated in an exec() macro ...
-     case 1123:;    // auto-generated in exec() macro ...
+     case 1123:;    // auto-generated in another exec() macro ...
 ```
 Where the other cases, such as 716 qnd 1123, are defined in the macro above.
 Note that on the first call to execute(), ctx->ccrLine is defined as 1.
 This indicates the need for execute() to alloc a new context into ctx and to initialize it, including initializing ctx->ccrLine to 0, as mentioned above, so that the 'switch (ctx->ccrLine)' selects case 0.
 On subsequent calls, that intialized context is re-passed into execute(), including the updated ctx->ccrLine to allow the 'switch (ctx->ccrLine)' to jump to the correct case-statement.